-PRIMITIVE: A LETTER TO UNCLE BOONMEE - a short film commissioned for Animate Projects which will receive it world premiere to coincide with the opening of the installation at the Munich Film Museum on 20 February.
+A LETTER TO UNCLE BOONMEE - a short film commissioned for Animate Projects which will receive it world premiere to coincide with the opening of the installation at the Munich Film Museum on 20 February.

-PHANTOMS OF NABUA - a short film created especially for the Animate Projects website which will premier online at www.animateprojects.org on 18 February
+PHANTOMS OF NABUA - a short film created especially for the Animate Projects website which will premiere online at www.animateprojects.org on 18 February and will be exhibited as an installation from June at the Wexner Center for the Arts, Ohio.